AlayaNetwork/alaya-devdocs/website/docs/Solidity_Getting_started.md

 alaya-truffle console
 ```

-> You can execute command in alaya-truffle console
+> You can execute the command in alaya-truffle console

-**Step2.**  Create contract object
+**Step2.**  Create a crowdfunding contract object

 ```
-var abi = [...]; //ABI of CrowdFunding contract,can get from build/contracts/CrowdFunding.json
-var contractAddr = 'atp1crcjuu9uwa9aukmf5dr5tq4ym6cv2kre0042ya'; //CrowdFundsing contract address var crowdFunding = new web3.platon.Contract(abi,contractAddr);
+var abi = [...]; //The ABI of the crowdfunding contract, accessed from the compiled file var contractAddr = 'atp1crcjuu9uwa9aukmf5dr5tq4ym6cv2kre0042ya'; //CrowdFundsing contract address var crowdFunding = new web3.platon.Contract(abi,contractAddr);
 ```